Afghan Hound: Description

+The dogs in this breed occur in many different coat colors.
+A study that mapped the genes of Afghan Hounds and discussed the effect of genes on coat colour in the breed was published in the Journal of Heredity in 2010.

 The Afghan Hound is tall, standing in height 61–74 cm and weighing 20–27 kg.
 The coat may be any colour, but white markings, particularly on the head, are discouraged; many individuals have a black facial mask.
-A specimen may have facial hair that looks like a Fu Manchu mustache, sometimes called "mandarins".
+A specimen may have a beard on the lower jaw, known as a "mandarin".
 Some Afghan Hounds are almost white, but parti-color hounds (white with islands of red or black) are penalized in the AKC standard, but not by the FCI.

 Their long, fine-textured coat requires considerable care and grooming.
 The long topknot and the shorter-haired saddle on the back of the dog are distinctive features of the Afghan Hound coat.
 The high hipbones and unique small ring on the end of the tail are also characteristics of the breed.

 The temperament of the typical Afghan Hound can be aloof and dignified, but happy and clownish when playing.
-This breed, as is the case with many sighthounds, has a high prey drive and may not get along with small animals.
-The Afghan Hound can be a successful competitor in dog agility trials as well as an intuitive therapy dog and companion.
+This breed, as tends to be the case with sighthounds, has a high prey drive and may kill small animals and livestock.
 Genomic studies have pointed to the Afghan Hound as one of the oldest of dog breeds.

 The breed has a reputation among dog trainers of having a relatively slow "obedience intelligence"; Stanley Coren, in his book The Intelligence of Dogs, ranked the breed last among 138 breeds mentioned in ability to understand and obey commands, requiring more than 80 repetitions to understand a new command and obeying on the first command less than 25% of the time.
 Coren noted that Afghan Hounds were consistently ranked among the least obedient dog breeds among all of the trainers he consulted, with a majority (121 out of 199) ranking the Afghan Hound in the lowest ten breeds out of 133 listed.

-Although seldom used today for hunting in Europe and America, where they are popular, Afghan Hounds are frequent participants in lure coursing events and are also popular in the sport of conformation showing.

 Variants

+Khalag Tazi

 The Khalag Tazi is a variety of the Afghan Hound introduced to Europe in 1920, when an Indian Army officer, Major G Bell-Murray, brought some animals back from Afghanistan.
-"Tazi" is a current and ancient name for hunting dogs of the sighthound type in Western Asia.
-It has been used to denote the Saluki, Afghan, Taigan, Persian Greyhound, greyhound types of hound.